sleeyax/http-toolkit-mitmproxy-bridge/README.md

 This project aims to bridge the gap between the two tools by allowing the HTTP Toolkit app to use mitmproxy as a proxy server instead.

+If you don't use the HTTP Toolkit app you should consider setting up a [wireguard](https://mitmproxy.org/posts/wireguard-mode/) connection with mitmproxy instead.

 ## Usage

 1. Download the mitmproxy addon directly from this repository or clone the repository: